nicoalba/spectro-assignment/writing-assignment.md

 - Network/DNS to the registry
 - If private registry via Palette, ensure the pack/secret is applied to this cluster/namespace

-For more info, available flags, and example commands, see [`describe` on K8s docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#describe).
+For more info, available flags, and example commands, refer to [`describe` on K8s docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#describe).

 ## `kubectl logs`